 - Do not pack more than three pairs of shoes.

 5. How to eliminate unnecessary volume from your luggage

-Some clothes and personal items are too voluminous and take too much space in our backpack or suitcase.
+Some clothes and personal items are too voluminous and occupy too much space in our backpacks or suitcase.
 There are a few things that you can do here: